 mary on view

-emp, when executed by someone else it will only grant those permissions for which the someone else has grant options.
+emp, when executed by someone else it grants only those permissions for which that user has grant options.

 Grant membership in role

 admins to user

 CONNECT privilege to user